EmoCtrl: Controllable Emotional Image Content Generation: Introduction

-\begin{flushleft} \textit{``The artist must train not only his eye but also his soul.''} \end{flushleft} \begin{flushright} \textit{--Wassily Kandinsky} \end{flushright} Images are shaped not only by \textit{what} they show, but also by \textit{how} they make us feel.
+Images are shaped not only by \textit{what} they show, but also by \textit{how} they make us feel.
 Understanding and manipulating these affective cues is central to many applications, from artistic creation~\cite{giorgescu2024affective, loren2025creation} to human-computer interaction~\cite{song2025affective, gu2025review}.
 The same content can evoke different emotions in different contexts, and each emotion can be triggered by diverse visual cues~\cite{yang2021solver}.
 For example, a fruitful tree may convey \textit{contentment}, while a withered one evokes \textit{sadness}.
 Likewise, a sunny sky may elicit \textit{amusement}, whereas a stormy sky evokes \textit{fear}.
 These observations highlight the necessity of controlling content and emotion as distinct dimensions, raising the question of whether images can be generated that are both semantically faithful and emotionally expressive.

 We introduce Controllable Emotional Image Content Generation (C-EICG), a task that generates images matching the given content while expressing a target emotion.
-The content specifies what to depict, provided as either as a concept (\eg, ``Ocean'') or a caption (\eg, ``A dog on the ground''), as shown in Fig.~\ref{fig:teaser}.
+The content specifies what to depict, provided as either as a concept (\eg, ``Ocean'') or a caption (\eg, ``A dog on the floor''), as shown in Fig.~\ref{fig:teaser}.
 The target emotion is selected from eight Mikels' categories~\cite{mikels2005emotional}: amusement, awe, contentment, excitement, anger, disgust, fear, and sadness.

 Naturally, we examine whether existing methods can address this task.
 As shown in Fig.~\ref{fig:intro}, neither text-to-image nor emotion-driven models can jointly control content and emotion.
 Stable Diffusion (SD)~\cite{rombach2022high} preserves semantics but lacks emotional awareness, while EmoGen~\cite{yang2024emogen} enhances emotional expression at the cost of content preservation.
 Although Large Language Models (LLMs)~\cite{achiam2023gpt} may encode emotional knowledge, combining them with SD still falls short.
 LLMs describe emotions mainly as abstract concepts (\eg, ``evoking fear'') or simple facial expressions (\eg, happy), revealing their inability to translate abstract emotion words into affective, content-aligned images.